vaanngs/housfy-offices-api/README.md

 ## 👩‍💻 Project explanation

 This project tries to replicate a simple office API microservice.
-It's decoupled from any framework (I use PHPSlim only in the UI layer) but it has Simfony libraries such as Doctrine & Console.
+It's decoupled from any framework (I use PHPSlim only in the UI layer) but it has Simfony libraries such as Doctrine (in order to access its powerful ORM) & Console.